-RN-BSN Nursing Online Program
+RN-BSN Nursing Online Completion

 Baccalaureate degree nursing education is provided within institutions of higher learning and prepares graduates with the knowledge, skills, and values needed to practice nursing with competence, compassion, and integrity.
 Baccalaureate nursing is dependent on understanding and integrating general education, liberal arts, biological sciences, social sciences, and the interrelationship among theory, practice, and research.